Mary L. (Nora) Disis, M.D.

-The Tumor Vaccine Group is a group of multidisciplinary investigators who work to support a comprehensive research effort for evaluating the role of the immune system in modulating cancer and develop novel therapies that will impact the lives of people with the disease.
+The Cancer Vaccine Institute is a group of multidisciplinary investigators who work to support a comprehensive research effort for evaluating the role of the immune system in modulating cancer and develop novel therapies that will impact the lives of people with the disease.
 The overall goals of the program are to define cancer-immune interactions that will result in the development diagnostic, preventative, and treatment strategies to combat cancers.